AgathEmmanuel/FinCen/README.md

-A Centralized platform with support for performing Financal services and Banking operations.
+A generalized platform with support for performing Financal and Banking operations.

 A project focused on learning and improving software engineering skills and to experiment with latest tech stacks along with putting strong emphasis on Enterprise level Architecture and scalability.